kindista/kindista/src/to-do.md

-[ ] actually delete deleted gratitude messages when all parties have deleted it [ ] group invite notification for new accounts
-[ ] fix group notifications for new group admins
+[ ] actually delete deleted gratitude messages when all parties have deleted it [ ] fix group notifications for new group admins
 [ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users
     [ ] if they want to be notified when gratitudes are posted to their account